 Tungu

 Sergiy Senchuk, a.k.a.
-Tungu, is a sound artist, bassist and experimentalist who resides in Chernihiv, Ukraine.
-That’s a city known, though recent events, for strong resolve.
+Tungu, is a sound artist, bassist and experimentalist who resides in Chernigiv, Ukraine.
+That’s a city known, through recent events, for strong resolve.
 Tungu’s music draws on this spirit.
 He’s produced a series of wide-ranging recordings that draw collaborators from all over the world.
-RBR is pleased to release the latest such project, called Lack of Worldview as a Tribute to Everyday Life.
+RBR is pleased to release his two latest releases: Lack of Worldview as a Tribute to Everyday Life, and Diffused Contrast.

 Lack of Worldview includes 14 improvised duets with partners from Denmark, France, the Netherlands, Japan, Germany, Canada, the US, Italy, the UK and Pennsylvania.
 This organic experimental music is so wide-ranging that no single categorization does it justice.
 As the common thread in such a tapestry, Tungu reveals a superpower of chameleon-like adaptation.
 He draws out each partner’s unique voice, supports and never overshadows.
 He initiated this project by reaching out to collaborators who then shared an improvised track, which Sergiy augmented.
 Sometimes it worked the other way around.
 The partners agreed on final products, which then became part of the album’s bold and beguiling playlist.
 Contributors are: